caim-org/caim-app/README.md

 ## Local development

 Running the app locally requires:

+Note: The postgres version on your local environment might be different from the one on the
+    docker-compose.yml file.
+    They both have to be of the version before running the docker command, to avoid running into postgis error.

 1. The correct env variables via `source local.env`
 2. Making a virtual env `mkvirtualenv caim-django` and then `pip install -r requirements.txt`
 3. Running the postgres container via `docker compose up`